The Joy of

 Could this actually happen?
 Readers who remember the 1970's know that it could and that it did.
 To "protect" consumers, we did slap price ceilings on oil and gas products, only to be slapped back with the long lines and shortages described above.
 It was ugly.

-Most economists offer the same advice they gave thirty years ago: wait.
+If prices do soar up again, most economists will offer the same advice they gave in the past: wait.
 High prices are painful, but they serve a very real economic purpose; they discourage consumers from using a scarce resource and encourage suppliers to produce more.
 In the long run higher prices will cause consumers to shift back to more fuel-efficient cars and adopt other measures of conservation.
 In the long run higher prices will cause firms to increase exploration and drilling to bring more supplies to the market.
 And, more importantly, in the long run higher oil prices will create incentives to develop cleaner and more renewable energy sources.
 OPEC oil ministers understand this quite well.
 Saudi officials often have pushed for moderation in oil prices precisely because they fear prices that rise too much too quickly will drive consuming nations to get serious about conservation and alternative energy programs.
 They understand that this could destroy the long-run market for oil and, in turn, damage their future economic growth.

 Despite their bad rap, rocketing gasoline prices actually can have very beneficial side effects.
 Evidence suggests that the low gas prices of the past caused an increase in driving which, in turn, led to more pollution, more traffic-related deaths and more obesity.7 As the pinch of higher pump prices causes us to cut back our highway mileage, the likely result could be a cleaner, safer and leaner America.
 Calls for patience may not win elections, but may be sensible policy nonetheless.